Competence Based Education

 Means of Developing and Demonstrating Your Competence

 There are many ways to develop your competence.
-You can participate in the teaching and tutorials of your group, you can do independent study, teaching practice or a development project in your own work.
+You can participate in the teaching and tutorials of your group, you can do independent study, teaching practise or a development project in your own work.
 You can demonstrate your competence during the contact days, in your own work place, with different documents or in other ways of your choice.
 The different methods will be presented in detail in your study group.

 You develop your competences towards the competence goals described in the curriculum bearing in mind the assessment criteria for each competence goal.
 When you think that your competence matches the goals and the criteria you ask your tutor to recognize your competence.
 Recognition process means that your competence will be officially recognized and that you will receive the acknowledgement in the form of credits.

 Your tutor will review your competence demonstrations and makes a decision about the recognition and acknowledgement of your competence.
-This decision is based or the documentation which you provide, and it has to be reliable and you have to be able to validate it.
+This decision is based on display of skills or documentation which you provide, and it has to be reliable and you have to be able to validate it.
 Your competence will be acknowledged when you can demonstrate that you have achieved the competence goals and fulfilled the assessment criteria.
 In case your competence cannot be recognized your tutor will ask you to amend and develop your competence.
 Your tutor will register your acknowledged competence in your transcript within three weeks of the assessment irrespective of whether the competence has been attained before or during the studies at the School of Professional Teacher Education.

-In case you have done the basic studies module in educational science, adult education and special needs pedagogy before your studies at the School Professional Teacher Education and a copy certifying this was included among your application documents to our school, the recognition and acknowledgement of your studies will be done based on the documentation you have provided.
+In case you have done the basic studies module in educational science, adult education or special needs pedagogy before your studies at the School Professional Teacher Education and a copy certifying this was included among your application documents to our school, the recognition and acknowledgement of your studies will be done based on the documentation you have provided.

 What is assessed?
 What are the criteria?